-The Subscriber shall control and be responsible for the data that an agent of Subscriber supplies to DigiCert.
-The Subscriber must promptly notify DigiCert of any misrepresentations and omissions made by an agent of Subscriber.
+The Subscriber shall control and be responsible for the data that an agent of the Subscriber supplies to DigiCert.
+The Subscriber must promptly notify DigiCert of any misrepresentations and omissions made by an agent of the Subscriber.
 The duty of this article is continuous.

-Authority to use domain name or IP address is confirmed by a WHOIS check or a reverse IP address lookup to ensure that the Organization owns or controls the Domain Name or IP address.
+Authority to use domain name or IP address is confirmed by a WHOIS check or a practical demonstration of domain control to ensure that the Organization owns or controls the Domain Name or IP address.

-The authority of the applicant's agent is confirmed with an Authority of Subscriber Agreement acknowledged by an authorized contact listed with the Domain Name Registrar ("Registrar").
-The registered domain administrator may be contacted to confirm authorization to receive a Certificate for the URL requested.
-Contact information is obtained from WHOIS and presented for review by the Subscriber's agent during Step 5 of the application process.
-After application submittal, authorization from the domain contact person and/or others such as persons with administrative control over the domain (e.g. webmaster@domain.com, postmaster@domain.com, admin@domain.com) is received through one of the following methods:
+The authority of the applicant's agent is confirmed with an authorized contact listed with the Domain Name Registrar ("Registrar") or through a person with administrative or technical control over the domain.
+The registered domain administrator or technical contact is asked to confirm the agent's authorization to receive a Certificate for the URL requested.
+Contact information is obtained from WHOIS and reviewed by DigiCert validation personnel during the application process.
+After application submittal, authorization from the domain contact person and/or others such as persons with administrative control over the domain (e.g. webmaster@domain.com, administrator@domain.com, admin@domain.com, etc.) is received through one of the following methods:

-- These persons are contacted via e-mail and directed to a secure URL where at least one of them must enter an authorization code and accept the Authority of Subscriber Agreement to allow the application for a certificate to proceed.
-The name, e-mail address and IP address of the organizational representative acknowledging authority is also recorded; - An Authorization Letter (e.g. Appendix A) is received from the Subscriber as explained in Sections 3.2.2, 4.1.1 and other portions of this CP/CPS; or - Other comparable methods of establishing authority.
+- These persons are contacted via a "Domain Control Validation" email and directed to a secure URL where at least one of them must enter their name and acknowledge that the person requesting the certificate has the right and authority to apply for the certificate to allow the application for a certificate to proceed.
+The name, email address and IP address of the organizational representative acknowledging authority are also recorded; - An Authorization Letter (e.g. Appendix A) is received from the Subscriber as explained in Sections 3.2.2, 4.1.1 and other portions of this CP/CPS; - A record of one of the foregoing is on file in the account for the Subscriber at DigiCert from a previous request for that domain (i.e. a Subscriber may pre-authorize its agent to perform all future renewals of the certificate); or - · Other comparable methods of establishing authority are performed by DigiCert validation personnel.